nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `Rank.
 Priority`
 Example of usage: `Rank.
 Priority`

-### 15) Display All Notes Of A Certain Priority Type:
+### 15) Display All Notes Of A Certain Priority Type: `FindPrior`
-Find all notes stored in the list based on priority that users are searching for
+Find all notes stored in the list based on the priority that users are searching for.

-Format: `FindPrior. <Priority Type>`
+Format: `FindPrior <Priority Type>`
 * The `<Priority Type>` must be one of the three: `High`, `MEDIUM`, `LOW`.
   Example of usage: `FindPrior. <LOW>`